Indigenous Internship Program

 Overview

-The Indigenous Internship Program provides recent Indigenous post-secondary graduates the opportunity to work as an entry-level intern with the Ontario Public Service (OPS).
+The Indigenous Internship Program (IIP) is a paid 12-month program that provides recent Indigenous post-secondary graduates with an opportunity to gain valuable work experience with the Ontario Public Service (OPS), while delivering important public services to the people of Ontario.

-- develop their skills and gain valuable work experience
+- develop your skills and gain valuable work experience

 - receive mentoring, coaching and learning opportunities